Code-Institute-Submissions/simon-milestone-project-two/README.md

 - **Incorrect Entry** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
 - **Lose Game** - In addition to the text change in the display area (explained in the previous section), all game buttons flash to provide the user with an additional visual aid to let them know that they've made a mistake.
 - **Win Game** - In addition to the text change in the display area (explained in the previous section), all game buttons light up to provide the user with an additional visual aid to let them know that they've won the game.
 The lights stay lit until the user presses 'START' to start a new game.

-### Sounds

-- **Game Button Sounds** - I got the sounds for the game buttons from [Free Code Camp](https://www.freecodecamp.org/), and assigned the url link to the relevant button in my script.js file.
-- **Game Sounds** - I downloaded the sounds for the game sounds and button clicks from [Zapsplat](www.zapsplat.com) and imported them into my workspace.
-I then created variables for these sound files in my script.js file.

 ### Features Left to Implement